Soli Deo gloria

 Silence filled the room.
 The only noise was the heavy sound of the Doctor's breathing.
-There-there had to be a craft he could hitch a ride on to get to her, there had to be a room he could answer that could stop the craft-
+There—there had to be a craft he could hitch a ride on to get to her, there had to be a room he could enter that had people who could stop the craft—

 The hand that was holding the knob tightly was covered in sweat as he let go of the knob.
 His stomach plummeted.
 No. Not Rose.
 Not his companion.
 Not the only person who made him open up and feel better and not feel so awful and lonely and pained about Gallifrey.
 The only person he could rely on, the only person he could confide in.

 The only person he knew he loved.
 No. Not Rose.